 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-Well I have certainly been on an ancient Rome kick these last few weeks!
+I have certainly been on an ancient Rome kick these last few weeks!
 Ostia Antica, the Baths of Diocletian, and now the Roman Forum!
-But, once I got started exploring all that we had seen during this trip, I just couldn't stop to add more variety to my posts!
+Once I got started exploring all that we had seen during this trip, I just couldn't stop to add more variety to my posts!

 Is the Roman Forum crowded?